JShull/GAME395_Unity/Books/books.md

 ## ProGit

-This book is *a lot* of version control information associated with git and I will not be going into this book at all.
+This book has *a lot* of version control information associated with git and I will not be going into this book at all.
 I put it here for those who want to deep dive and become git magicians.
 I know you exist and this is for you.

 ## Game Programming Patterns